11 Minute Read

-We look forward to certain family traditions each year, like baking Granny’s gingerbread cookies, watching Elf with the kids, or wrapping Christmas presents late at night while sipping eggnog.
+We look forward to certain Christmas traditions each year, like baking Granny’s gingerbread cookies, watching Elf with the kids, or wrapping Christmas presents late at night while sipping eggnog.
 But sometimes cramming in all the fun holiday traditions at once can get overwhelming.
 And pretty soon, they aren’t even fun anymore.

-After all, it’s your time with family and friends.
-And it’s going to be awesome as long as you’re with the people you love—no matter how you celebrate.
-The key to deciding what stays and what goes is by figuring out if you want to do it, if you can afford it, and if you actually have time for it.
+This year, ignore the pressure to people please, and, instead, go for the Christmas tradition ideas that don’t stress you out.
+The key to deciding what stays and what goes is figuring out if you want to do it, if it’s in the budget, and if you actually have time for it.

 Local experts you can trust.Find an ELP

-If you love throwing parties but hate the cost, invite less people, make it a potluck, or ask someone else to co-host and share the responsibility.
-It’s your party—do what you want!
+- Alternative idea: If you do love throwing parties but hate the cost, invite less people or ask someone to co-host and share the responsibility.
+It’s your party, so do what you want!

-Don’t let your Christmas-crazy neighbors guilt you into a light display worthy of Rockefeller Center.
-If your family enjoys looking at lights, pack a thermos of hot chocolate and drive around town to admire the best of the over-the-top yards.
-It’s free, and you don’t have to freeze to death.
-You’ll be parent of the year!
+And if your family enjoys looking at lights, you could pack a thermos of hot chocolate and drive around town to admire the best of the lit up yards.
+This is free, and you won’t freeze to death.
+You’ll be the parent of the year!

 3. Elf on the Shelf